ivanhykwong/RoadsideTrees-ShauKeiWan/README.md

 # Spatio-temporal patterns of urban roadside trees in Shau Kei Wan, Hong Kong (2022)

-Supplementary materials used in the following article (in progress):
+Supplementary materials used in the following article:

 **Kwong, I. H. Y. (2022).
 Physical environment, species choice and spatio-temporal patterns of urban roadside trees in Hong Kong. *Trees, Forests and People, 10*, 100358. doi: 10.1016/j.tfp.2022.100358**